rich-junwang/rich-junwang.github.io/content/posts/tech/ml_infra/parallelism/index.md

 </p>

+### Context Parallelism
+Context Parallelism (CP) is a method for parallelizing the processing of neural network activations across multiple GPUs, partitioning the input tensors in the sequence dimension.
+Unlike SP, which partitions the activations of specific layers, CP divides the activations of all layers.
+It can be more efficient than sequence parallelism for very long sequences, as it parallelizes the entire attention mechanism, similar to Ring Attention

 ### Implementation
 A few key points in 3D parallelism implementation.
 - TP is communication heavy, thus TP blocks should be put on different GPUs within the same node to leverage fast NVLink communication.
 On the contrary, PP communication is light, and it is usually put across nodes.